 5. Chase Your Dreams

 Finding purpose is essential in fulfilling yourself.
 Whether through your work or chasing dreams, that’s up to you.
-Try to find some sort of purpose in both.
+Try to find a purpose in both.
 Building toward a goal will help keep you focused, and you can celebrate the milestones along the way.